CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Discussion

-Both DScale and CDF-TS have one critical parameter $\lambda$ to define the $\lambda$-neighbourhood.
-The density-ratio based on a small $\lambda$ will approximate 1 and provides no information; while on a large $\lambda$ will approximate the estimated density and have no advantage.
-Generally, $\lambda \in [0.1, 0.2]$ and $\epsilon$ in DBSCAN and DP shall be set slightly smaller than $\lambda$.
+Both DScale and CDF-TS are preprocessing methods and have one critical parameter $\lambda$ to define the $\lambda$-neighbourhood.
+The density-ratio based on a small $\lambda$ will approximate density ratio of 1 everywhere and provides no information; while on a large $\lambda$, it will approximate the actual density and has no advantage.
+Generally, in practice, we found that $\lambda \in [0.1, 0.3]$ and $\epsilon$ in DBSCAN and DP shall be set slightly smaller than $\lambda$.
+The $\lambda$ could be larger for high-dimensional and sparse datasets to include sufficient points in the $\lambda$-neighbourhood.

-The parameter $\delta$ in CDF-TS controls the number of iterations, i.e., a smaller $\delta$ usually results in a higher number of iterations in the CDF-TS process, and makes the shifted dataset more uniform.
-In our experiments, we set $\delta=0.015$ as default value and got significantly better results than existing algorithms.
-When tuning the best $\delta$ for different datasets, CDF-TS would get better results on most datasets.
+The parameter $\delta$ in CDF-TS controls the number of iterations, i.e., a small $\delta$ usually results in a high number of iterations in the CDF-TS process, which yields the desired outcome: the shifted clusters of homogeneous density.
+In our experiments, we set $\delta=0.015$ as the default value which usually ran in about 5 iterations in CDF-TS.
+This significantly improves the clustering results of existing algorithms.
+We provide a sensitivity test about $\eta$ and the number of iterations for CDF-TS on four datasets in \ref{sensti}.